burlachenkok/CPP_from_1998_to_2020/Cpp-Technical-Note.md

 7. A null pointer in C/C++ is:

     * An integer expression that yields zero.
-    * Or an integer expression casted into a pointer.
+    * Or an integer expression cast into a pointer.

     The expressions below will not result in a compilation error, as much as we would like to:
 ```cpp